StockSharp/AlgoTrading/Designer/Gallery/Schemas/MA_Stochastic/README.md

 - The close against SimpleMovingAverage sets the direction: above the average only longs are considered, below it only shorts.
 - The entry itself is contrarian - the %K line of the Stochastic has to be in the oversold zone for a long and in the overbought zone for a short, so the diagram buys dips inside an uptrend and sells rallies inside a downtrend.
-- StochasticK is exactly the %K the original strategy computed by hand: 100 * (Close - lowest Low) / (highest High - lowest Low) over the last N candles.
+- StochasticK calculates %K as 100 * (Close - lowest Low) / (highest High - lowest Low) over the last N candles.
 - The same moving average is also the exit line, and there is no stop loss or take profit anywhere in the diagram.

 ## Entry and Exit Rules